-Grave blankets are customary headstone coverings during winter months and the holidays.
+Grave blankets are customary headstone coverings that are typically used during winter months and holidays.
 The cemetery arrangements cover a portion or most of the plot and are highlighted with a series of holiday-themed ribbons or flowers.

 Finding Grave Blankets

-Fresh and artificial grave blankets can be found through your local florist or through an online floral company.
-They come in a variety of sizes and styles:
+Fresh and artificial grave blankets can be found through your local florist or through an online floral company:

 There may come a time when you can't find the exact blanket you want.
 In this case, with the help of a florist or craft store, you can make your own:

 The following are materials needed to make a grave blanket:

 - Chicken wire

 - Any assortment of greenery branches - (evergreens, fir, pine etc.)